How To Install or Replace TOUGH ACCESS Consumables

 How To Install or Replace a Conventional Liner

-How To Install or Replace a Conventional MIG Welding Liner NOTE: For MIG guns equipped with ‘Direct Plug-Ins’, Bernard®, or Euro connector, the procedure is the same.
+NOTE: For MIG guns equipped with ‘Direct Plug-Ins’, Bernard®, or Euro connector, the procedure is the same.
 On Miller® style guns, the liner is held captive by a guide cap which must be removed and replaced when changing the liner.
-Step 1: NOTE: Ensure the […]
+Step 1: NOTE: Ensure the power supply is off and the gun is removed from […]

 read more...